-Students may NOT use a personal electronic device during class for any reason unless specifically directed to do so by a staff member.
-Failure to abide by this policy may result in confiscation of the item by school leadership.
-If the student refuses to hand over the item, the student's parent/guardian may be contacted, and other disciplinary action may be taken.
+Please follow the personal electronics policy as outlined by your teacher's syllabus.
+Failure to abide by the teacher's direction or policy with regard to personal electronics use, may result in confiscation of the item by school leadership.
+If the student refuses to hand over the item, the student's parent/guardian may be contacted, and other disciplinary action may be taken if the issue persists.